Wiring Heat Tape To Dimmer Switch

-Wiring heat tape, or any electrical device can be dangerous.
+Wiring electrical devices can be dangerous.
 If the instructions are not followed correctly, electrical shock or fire could occur.
-If you are not comfortable wiring the heat tape to the rheostat (dimmer switch) on your own, please find someone who is qualified to do it for you.
+If you are not comfortable doing this project on your own, please find someone who is qualified to do it for you.
+Herp Center and myself hold no responsibility for injuries occurring as a result of using this information.
+Use at your own risk.

 Please read all of this guide before you begin wiring.